 There is Life After Running……Seriously!

-“When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has opened for us.”
-Helen Keller, author, political activist, and speaker
+“When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has opened for us.” -- Helen Keller

 This is my profound thought for today.
 We often, as runners, feel like our world is coming to an end when we can’t run due to an injury; or even worse, a permanent disability.
 This often happens in older runners due to knee issues or chronic back pain.
 Foot and ankle arthritis or a torn tendon can also cause a premature end to a running career.

 Instead of looking at what we can’t do, we often need to rejoice in what we can.
 When I turned 40, I realized that I needed to start cross training so I wasn't beating the heck out of myself every day.
 I reinvented myself as a triathlete.
 I hadn't done any swimming seriously in over 20 years and couldn't remember the last time I was on a bike.
 I had always just run!

 I had a goal: a sprint triathlon in 3 months!
 I made a list and borrowed a triathlete friend for a shopping trip to the cycling shop.
 A cute pink road bike later, I was on my way.
 A bathing suit, cap and goggles were procured and I jumped into the pool at the gym.
 Surprisingly, my swim form and bike balance were not all that bad.
 A conservative training program and lots of encouragement got me to my first triathlon.
 That was 2008.
 I have done many sprint and Olympic triathlons; 6 Half-Ironman and 2 full Ironman triathlons since then.
 I’m a stronger but slower runner now, but honestly my body feels way better.